taylorelley/Fast-F1/README.md

 ## Web Frontend

-This repository includes a small FastAPI based web application that lets you load historical race data and display a demo live timing stream.
+This repository includes a small FastAPI based web application that lets you load historical race data, fetch practice lap times and display a demo live timing stream.
 To start the service using Docker run:

 ```bash